-In keeping with the School's commitment to sustainable practices, Presidio encourages students to carpool or take public transportation as much as possible to residencies.
+In keeping with PGS's commitment to sustainable practices, PGS encourages students to carpool or take public transportation as much as possible to residencies.
 It is up to students to self-organize for rideshares.
 For up-to-date transit information please visit www.511.org.